Skip to main content

 3.2 Annual Notification

-The University General Catalog shall include a notice which shall contain the following information:
+The university general catalog shall include a notice which shall contain the following information:

 • The right of a student to inspect and review education records.